 And so began my search to better understand trusting God: why we should, what’s involved, what’s required when we do, and more.
-Trusting God will be my focus for the next 31 days.
-If you’d like a glimpse into what the Lord has revealed, I invite you along on this journey.
+Have you been called to trust God more?
+I’d love to hear about it in the comments below.

 Because of Him, Hope Prevails!